-Envoy Melissa Gillies, of her father, Esmond "Bill" Taylor, on 12 February; Captain Dale Brooks, of his father, Patson Brooks, on 12 February; Lieut Elizabeth Kang, of her father, David, in February; Lieut Gemma Keogh, of her father, Robert Keogh, in February; Major Mervyn Lincoln, of his sister, on 20 February; Lieut-Colonel Robyn Clinch, of her mother, Dulcie Mole, on 25 February; Captain Lynley Oliver, of her mother, Major Shirlee Green, on 1 March.
+Envoy Melissa Gillies, of her father, Esmond "Bill" Taylor, on 12 February; Captain Dale Brooks, of his father, Patson Brooks, on 12 February; Lieut Elizabeth Kang, of her father, David, in want to be the first to see the latest issue of Others? then subscribe online at:

+February; Lieut Gemma Keogh, of her father, Robert Keogh, in February; Major Mervyn Lincoln, of his sister, on 20 February; Lieut-Colonel Robyn Clinch, of her mother, Dulcie Mole, on 25 February; Captain Lynley Oliver, of her mother, Major Shirlee Green, on 1 March.